Sovendus-GmbH/Sovendus-Integrations-Documentation/vn-cb/README.md

   Replace placeholder values with your actual order data and add the script to your order success page.

 - **Test Integration**
-  Verify implementation using test orders.
+  Verify your implementation by placing a test order and using our [integration testing app](https://developer-hub.sovendus.com/Voucher-Network-Checkout-Benefits/Integration-Tester) to validate data transmission.
+Send screenshots to your account manager for final verification.

 - **Switzerland Setup** (if applicable)
   Add landing page script for Swiss customers.